-1. At a computer on the network, open a command prompt window.
-Go to the directory that contains the firmware file, and list the files:
+- 1. The firmware module files must be extracted, see "To extract the firmware files:". - 2.
+At a computer on the network, open a command prompt window.
+Go to the directory that contains the firmware files, and list the files:

-'''

-C:\>cd apc
+C:\>cd apc C:\apc>dir

-C:\apc>dir

-'''

-For file information, see "Firmware module files (Network Management Card 3)".
+For file information, see "Firmware module files (Network Management Card 2)".

-2. Open an FTP client session:
+3. Open an FTP client session: